 Drawbacks of Leather Soles

-It's important to understand that thinner soles (fewer layers) equate to a fragile piece.
+It’s important to understand that thinner soles (fewer layers) will equate to fragile footwear.
 You can go through the top brands of shoes within months if you don’t have triple-layer bottoms.

 While more about appearances than anything else, the sole has to be cut tight to fit the upper snugly.
 Otherwise, it looks out of place and messy.
 If you’re going to spend top dollar for leather shoes or soles, you want them to look elegant and formal.

 We didn’t feel this feature was a pro or a con, but rather, it was a fact.
 You can coat the leather sole with a thin bit of rubber.
 While some people believe this to be a blasphemy that negates the advantages of leather soles, we don’t feel the same.